khamatkhanova/fashion-archive/README.md

 ## about

-a web-based clothing store with a modern frontend and a backend api

-the application provides a complete user experience for browsing and managing products, as well as additional user functionality
+a web-based clothing store with a modern frontend and backend api. the application provides a complete user experience for browsing and managing products, as well as additional user functionality

 users can:

   browse the product catalog
   view products by category
   view detailed product information